 Who says you can’t play with your food?
 Candy is more than just a snack or sweet indulgence, it’s also the perfect prop for creating fun games!
-Whether you’re planning a birthday party, a bridal or baby shower, or a crazy future Halloween bash, candy can be used as game pieces for a wide array of fun activities.
+Whether you’re looking for Candyland-themed birthday party ideas, or planning a bridal or baby shower, or a crazy Halloween bash, candy can be used as game pieces for a wide array of fun party games involving food.
 So get out your gummies, M&M’s, Hershey’s Kisses, licorice bites, lollipops and chocolate coins, and get on board for some sweet and creative candy games.

 But before you dive into your competitive candy stash, it’s important to establish a few rules.
-First, make sure there’s no eating of game pieces while playing, and keep your hands off other players’ candy too — unless the game calls for stealing another player’s candy, then it’s game on!
+First, make sure there’s no eating of game pieces while playing, and keep your hands off other players’ candy too — unless the games about candy calls for stealing another player’s candy, then it’s game on!

 Also, for the sake of safety, make sure that all candy used in your party games are safe for guests with food allergies.
 Nut and food dye allergies are common, so always inquire about possible allergens!

 Now that you’re ready to declare sweet victory, here are 10 candy-infused games that your friends and family will eat up!